 Voluntary Sign Up

 Many employees are quite content in their current position and would rather not spend the time discussing how to advance their career.
-They do a good job and prefer to fulfil their dreams and ambitions outside of work.
+They do a good job and prefer to fulfill their dreams and ambitions outside of work.
 That’s okay.
 We don’t want these valuable employees to feel forced to have career development discussions if they don’t want to.

 Making career development discussions voluntary changes the very nature of leadership and career development.
 It feels less like a top-down corporate initiative and more like a great benefit for employees.
 Allowing people the freedom to choose to participate increases individual autonomy and evokes feelings of curiosity instead of caution, interest instead of resentment.
 But there is another massive benefit to employers: less work!